How to Automate Client Reporting as a Virtual Assistant (2026)

 Tone: Professional, clear, and direct.
 No filler phrases.
 No "it is worth noting" or "it is important to highlight."
 State facts only.

-Data from this week: [insert dynamic Rows variable from the previous Zapier step]
+Data from this week: [insert the array of rows from the previous Search Rows module]

-The output of this step becomes the body of the report email in Step 4.
-The dynamic variable passes the entire set of row data from the Google Sheet into the prompt automatically.
+The output of this module becomes the body of the report email in Step 4.
+The mapped rows pass the entire set of row data from the Google Sheet into the prompt automatically.

 Step 4 — Automate Report Delivery

-Continuing the same Monday Zap, add the delivery action:
+Continuing the same Monday scenario, add the delivery module:

 Option A — Email (most common):